MrDayKwan/GRE-calculator/README.md

 # GRE-calculator
- Personal project using Kivy to deisgn a calculator app that looks and functions like the computer calculator on the GRE
+ Personal project using Kivy to deisgn a calculator app that looks and functions like the computer calculator on the Quantitative Measures section of the Gradual Record Exam (GRE).

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 [![Product Name Screen Shot][product-screenshot]](https://example.com)

-Here's a blank template to get started:
-**To avoid retyping too much info.
-Do a search and replace with your text editor for the following:**
-`github_username`, `repo_name`, `twitter_handle`, `email`

 ### Built With